mickfenneck/ParallelRequests/endpoints.md

 ## Text

-Returns a list of dictionary containing entities extracted from the text given and their scores.
+Returns a list of dictionaries containing entities extracted from the text given and their scores.

     http://localhost:13324/text

 Parameters:

 - text: text that needs to be analyzed
-- nentities: maximum number of entities to extract
+- nentities: maximum number of entities to extract, default 10
-- minconf:
+- minconf: default 0.6
-- minlength:
+- minlength: defaul 2
-- excludetypes:
 - language: language of the given text, default None
-- details: set to ['true', '1', 's', 'yes', 'y'] if you desire entities' details
+- details: set to ['true', '1', 's', 'yes', 'y'] if you want to add entities' details

 #### example